jbiason/blog/content/thoughts/python-loses-2nd-place-loved-language.md

 stuff, people don't _want_ the old stuff; the old stuff is not cool anymore, so they don't like it anymore.

+Related: Just because something has hype, it doesn't mean it is _better_; it just makes the non-hyped stuff "not better", even if there was no change at all in the latest.

 ## Side-point

-One point not raised by anyone in the group: Although Python lost its second place, it is still the most wanted language -- meaning, it is the language most developers _want_ to learn.
+One point not raised by anyone in the group: Although Python lost its second place in the "Most Loved" ranking, it is still the most wanted language -- meaning, it is the language most developers _want_ to learn.
 If the general feeling was "Python sucks!", I pretty much doubt the want would still be representative -- and Python have a large lead compared to JavaScript.